hmrodrigues99/CorkOak_UseCase/source/task3.rst

 |

-Congratulations, this task concludes the present use-case.
-Further questions or recomendations can be submitted to: `hugo.miguelr99@gmail.com <hugo.miguelr99@gmail.com>`_.
+This concludes Task 3 of the current Use Case.
+We can now move into the final :ref:`task4-label`.